Bhutanese

 Rituals

-Rituals often involve offerings to deities and spirits, seeking blessings for health, prosperity, and protection.
+Rituals often involve offerings and prayers to deities and spirits, reflecting Buddhist beliefs.

 Rites Of Passage

-Rites of passage, such as birth and marriage, are marked by elaborate ceremonies, reflecting Buddhist beliefs and community involvement.
+Rites of passage, such as birth and marriage, are marked by religious ceremonies and community gatherings.

 Culinary Traditions